nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view a list of students.
-2. TAvigator shows a list of all students in the current course.
+2. TAvigator shows a list of all students in the course.

     Use case ends.